IanLewis42/GravStorm/readme.txt

         You need the executable 'gravstorm-stretch'.
         rename it to just 'gravstorm'
-        mv gravstorm-stretch gravstorm
+        > mv gravstorm-stretch gravstorm

-      - Raspberry Pi 1 (original) (and probably zero, but I don't have one to test) The new openGL driver doesn't run on this hardware, so you need to use the old driver. enable this as follows:
+      - Raspberry Pi 1 (original) (and probably zero, but I don't have one to test) The new openGL driver doesn't run on this hardware, so you need to use the old driver.
+Enable this as follows:
         > cd /opt/vc/lib
         > sudo ln -s libbrcmEGL.so libEGL.so
         > sudo ln -s libbrcmGLESv2.so libGLESv2.so